top of page

 JOE STROPPEL, lyric tenor, was born and raised in Glen Cove, NY.
 His father, Frederick Stroppel, is a playwright, screenwriter and opera enthusiast, and his mother, Liz, is an early childhood music educator.
 His late grandmother, Betty Kash, was a cabaret singer & theatre director in New York City.

-Joe's solo act, available for booking around the Long Island / greater NYC region, explores his interest in musical theatre with an emphasis on Golden Age Broadway and early to mid-20th century popular music.
+Joe's solo act, available for booking around Long Island / & the greater NYC region, explores his interest in musical theatre with an emphasis on Golden Age Broadway and early to mid-20th century popular music.

 IMG_1569.JPG